What You Need To Know About Personal Injury Matters in New Jersey & New York

 In most claims — from car accidents to slip-and-fall cases — the basis for holding a person or company responsible for your injuries comes from a theory called “negligence.”

 Generally speaking, when someone acts in a careless way and causes injury to another person, under the legal principle of “negligence,” the careless person will be legally liable for any resulting harm.
-This basis for determining fault is used in most disputes, during informal settlement talks and up through a trial in a personal injury lawsuit.
+This basis for determining fault is used in most disputes, during informal settlement talks, and up through a trial in a New Jersey personal injury lawsuit.

 Specifically, in negligence claims, the plaintiff (the person injured) tries to show that the defendant (the person supposedly at fault):